ElegantLin/Office-Management-System/README.md

 * Zhiyu TANG (Party Office of Tongji University)
-* Haoyang LIU (Teacher of School of Electrical and Information Engineering0
+* Haoyang LIU (Teacher of School of Electrical and Information Engineering)

 They are instructors.